Location

 Popular Programs

-At CET Prague, you can test the waters of an international career by pursuing an internship at a local or multinational company.
-Select a concentration to anchor your experience: Business & Economics, Central European Studies, Jewish Studies, or Global Security Studies.
+Choose from four core courses—Business & Economics, Central European Studies, Global Security Studies, or Jewish Studies—and study basic Czech.
+The rest of your curriculum is flexible to fit your interests!
 Elective courses are available in fields ranging from history and political science to film, psychology and literature.
-The Traveling Seminar (TS) is a highlight of the program, which is composed of two separate excursions.
+The Traveling Seminar is a highlight of the program, which is composed of two separate excursions.

 Program Reviews